-If you believe that the NSA code is available (for NSA or for hackers at large) to intercept and “hack” the IPsec tunnel, then having the IPSec initiating and terminating on these type of routers will not provide security against those threats, i.e. if the traffic can be mangled at the router on the path, that certainly will nullify the IPsec security.
+If you believe that the NSA code is available (for the NSA or for hackers at large) to intercept and “hack” the IPsec tunnel, then having the IPsec layer initiating and terminating on these type of routers will not provide security against those threats, i.e. if the traffic can be mangled at the router on the path, that certainly will nullify the IPsec layer security.

 However, if your site-to-site network is utilizing overlay tunnels between hosts (or gateways), you can use the security functionality of the overlay tunnels (if they have those features) to add another layer of authentication and encryption.
-No hacker tool will be capable of hacking into 2 layers of security, implemented via two separate layers, in two different routers.
-So the idea is the to inject the already encrypted IPSec packets into the SD-WAN router that is capable of creating a non-layer 3 overlay tunnel, that is also capable of encryption and authentication, so that the SD-WAN router can take those already encrypted packets as datagrams and further encrypt on top.
-If the SD-WAN router is also capable of Broadband Bonding, you will also benefit from the flow traffic being distributed over 2 or more transports – so even though this is not a standardized security feature, it clearly provides a strong additional level of security.
+No hacker tool will be capable of hacking into two levels of security, implemented via two separate layers, in two different routers.
+So the idea is to inject the already encrypted IPsec packets into an SD-WAN router that is capable of creating a non-layer 3 overlay tunnel, using encryption and authentication, so that the SD-WAN router can take those already encrypted packets as datagrams and further encrypt on top.
+If the SD-WAN router is also capable of Broadband Bonding, you will also benefit from the traffic flow being distributed over two or more transports.
+So even though this is not a standardized security feature, it clearly provides a strong additional level of security.

 Cahit Akin, CEO, Mushroom Networks, Inc.

 Mushroom Networks is the provider of SD-WAN (Software Defined WAN) and NFV solutions capable of Broadband Bonding that enables self-healing WAN networks that route around network problems such as latency, jitter and packet loss.